-A board of 69 hexagonal cells (see the figure at page 2).
+- A square board of 5x5 spaces (see figure at page 2).

-For each player, white or black, 21 cubes of their color: 4 rocks ; 4 papers ; 4 scissors ; 2 fools ; 2 wise men ; 1 king and 4 mountains .
+- For each player, white or black, 7 cubes of their color: rock

+paper

+; scissors

+; fool

+; wise man

+; king

+and mountain

 Overview and objective

 To win, a player must bring his king to the furthest line from his starting line or else make the opponent player unable to play.